misinformationage/ENGR4321-Microcontrollers-Embedded-Systems/README.md

 ## How It Works

 On startup the Pi Pico includes the "Pin" class from the machine library, as well as the time and random libraries.
-The LEDs and push-buttons are connected to the appropriate GPIO pins as outputs and inputs respecively, and some global variables are declared.
+The LEDs and push-buttons are connected to the appropriate GPIO pins as outputs and inputs respectively, and some global variables are declared.
 A "while True:" loop is used instead of a "void loop", however it functions similarly as a looping section of code.
 Here a random integer from 0-3 is chosen, and four if-statements check if their integer has been chosen.
 The corresponding if-statement then turns on its LED, begins a timer, and goes into another "while True:" loop.
 This loop is only broken when the appropriate button is pressed, where the code then calculates the elapsed time before picking another integer and repeating.

 ## Block Diagram
 <img width="571" height="261" alt="Pi Pico W Exercise 1 Block Diagram" src="https://github.com/user-attachments/assets/19b8938c-641c-4194-b5e6-8ea0156ab037" />